The Strongest Man in the Bible: 7 Things To Learn From Him

 At Timnah, Samson saw one of the daughters of the Philistines (Judges 14:1).

 He told his parents that he wanted the woman to be his wife.
-But they didn’t like her for him, knowing she came from uncircumcised Philistines (verses 2 and 3).
+But they didn’t like her for him, knowing she came from uncircumcised Philistines (verses 2-3).

 Still, Samson insisted, saying, “She is right in my eyes.”